trudant/987-997-Comfort-Seat-Hack/readme.md

-# Goal: Replace 986/996 Seats with 997/987 Seats
+# Goal: Install Porsche 987 / 997 Comfort Seats in my Porsche 986 / 996

-**TL;DR**: Installing 997/987 comfort seats in a 986/996 is absolutely worth it!
+**TL;DR**: Installing 987 / 997 comfort seats in a 986/996 is absolutely worth it!
 They fit perfectly, are much more comfortable, and the re-wiring is straightforward.

 (You will need to cut some wires, install connectors, and build a special harness for the driver’s side—but nothing too exotic.
 If you leave a few inches of slack when cutting, the process is reversible.)

 ![alt text](images/can-transceiver-iso-open.jpg)
-**Figure 1.** Custom CAN harness for seat power and CAN messages (for the 997/987 driver’s seat).
+**Figure 1.** Custom CAN harness for seat power and CAN messages (for the 987 / 997 driver’s seat).

 Here’s what it looks like when finished:
 ![alt text](images/987-seats-installed-seats.png)